Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ⚠️ ***Troubleshooting***:

   - If your antivirus say something, make an exception for the "steam_api64.dll" file.
-    (it's safe, but it's like a crack and software houses don't like it when you play their games for free)
+    (it's safe, but software houses don't like it when you play their games for free)

   - If you are not sure and want to restore default files via steam:
     <details><summary>click here to show how.</summary><p>